krynju/dtable_benchmarks/blogpost.md

 Let's focus on `Dask` and the `DTable`, which are actually performing the shuffle operation.
 Across the different data configurations we can see a common pattern where the `DTable` is significantly faster than `Dask` at lower data sizes, which leads to it being on average ~18 times faster, but as the data size grows the scaling of `Dask` is looking better and it eventually matches the speeds of the `DTable`.

 However, in the more stressful configurations, in which the `unique_values` count was equal to $10^4$, `Dask` was repeatedly failing to finish the shuffle after a certain data size ($n$ > $10^8$) for no clear reason.
+For that reason the following benchmarks will not include results for these failed benchmark configurations.
-These failed benchmarks were not included in the performance comparison in the table from the previous section.
+Those configurations are also not included in the average performance comparison.

 The `DTable` managed to finish these more complex scenarios without any observable hit on scaling, which is a good sign, but future testing needs to be performed on even larger data sizes to gain more insight into how the current algorithm is performing.